Department of Elementary and Secondary Education Logo

 Program Dates:

-Math Leader Network
+Math Leaders Network

-Intended Audience: PK–12 school or district leaders with oversight and responsibility for Math programming and instruction or their designee.
+PK–12 school or district leaders with oversight and responsibility for Math programming and instruction or their designee.

-Program Description: The Math Leaders Network (MLN) is a professional network and community of learners that include PreK–12 Math district and school leaders in MA.
+The Math Leaders Network (MLN) is a professional network and community of learners that includes PreK–12 Math district and school leaders in MA.
 Members of the network engage in collaborative discussions relevant to their role as Math educators and leaders within their districts.
 There are opportunities to expand your professional network, share resources and strategies around equitable implementation of the MA curriculum frameworks using high-quality instructional materials, and provide input on DESE initiatives.
-During the 2023-2024 school year, there will be a mix of in-person and virtual meetings that include professional development, informal connection, and mentoring for leaders new in their role.
+During the 2024-2025 school year, there will be a mix of in-person and virtual meetings that include professional development, informal connection, and mentoring for leaders new in their role.

 Program Type: Virtual, In-Person